falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 Tags include various categories to convey relevant information about the rule.

-According to the Falco [rules maturity](https://github.com/falcosecurity/rules/blob/main/proposals/20230605-rules-adoption-management-maturity-framework.md#rules-maturity-framework) framework, the first tag in the tags list always indicates the maturity of the rule.
+According to the Falco [rules maturity](https://github.com/falcosecurity/rules/blob/main/proposals/20230605-rules-adoption-management-maturity-framework.md#rules-maturity-framework) framework, the first tag in the tags list must always indicate the maturity of the rule.
 The [rules repo](https://github.com/falcosecurity/rules) contains concrete guidance on how to categorize a rule when considering upstreaming the rule to The Falco Project.

 ```yaml
 maturity_stable